 Colon Cancer Screenings: What Test is Best?

+At the Digestive Health Center in Reno, Nevada, our gastroenterologists stress the importance of colon cancer screening at our Reno endoscopy center for all ages.
 If you’re at risk or notice symptoms, what is the best colon cancer screening method?
-Your options are an at-home colon cancer screening kit or a colonoscopy, and when you choose between them, you will want to consider three factors: accuracy, cost, and convenience.
+Your options are an at-home colon cancer screening kit or a colonoscopy.
+To help you chooce, consider three factors: accuracy, cost, and convenience.

-An accurate, thorough screening is essential because results you don’t trust are pointless – and potentially fatal.
+An accurate, thorough screening at Digestive Health Center is essential because results you don’t trust are pointless and potentially fatal.

-A colonoscopy can identify colon cancer at all stages, precancerous growths, and other digestive diseases.
-By choosing a fellowship-trained gastroenterologist with an above-average adenoma detection rate (ADR), and a surgery center with industry-leading AAAHC and CMS safety and quality certifications, you can be confident your colonoscopy will be safe, accurate, and thorough.
+A colonoscopy at the Reno endoscopy center can identify colon cancer at all stages, precancerous growths, and other digestive diseases.
+By choosing one of our fellowship-trained gastroenterologists in Reno, Nevada with an above-average adenoma detection rate (ADR), and our surgery center with industry-leading AAAHC and CMS safety and quality certifications, you can be confident your colonoscopy will be safe, accurate, and thorough with us.

 Procedures at independent ambulatory surgery centers, like Digestive Health Center in Reno, cost a fraction of what you might pay at a hospital or hospital-affiliated center.